magnusnosnes/LineageHomology/Examples_and_plotting_methods/Simple_example/Basic_plotting.md

 <img src="man/figures/README-unnamed-chunk-12-1.png" width="100%" />

-### Probabilistic counting of transmission lineages
+## Probabilistic counting of transmission lineages

-For all the figures shown above, the transmission lineage division was done by division of lineages at points where a transition is estimated with more than 50 percent probability.
-If one wishes to rather count transmission lineages by sampling from the observed probabilities, one can use the function LineageHomology\_w\_uncertainty.
+In all the figures above, the transmission lineage division was done by dividing lineages at points where a transition is estimated with more than 50 percent probability.
+If one wishes to divide the transmission lineages by sampling from the observed probabilities, one can use the function LineageHomology\_w\_uncertainty (or v2, which is faster).
+This retains the uncertainty in the phylogeographical mapping.
+Here we visualize the difference in the assignment of TLs in two runs on the same mapping by using treemap plots.

 ``` r
 Result1 = LineageHomology_w_uncertainty_v2(tree_test, ace_nodes=fit1$lik.anc,